SMB92/F4-SpawnEngine/README.md

 ###### HOUSEKEEPING:
 - Corrected wrong version number in Github readme.
 Was 0.00.05, supposed to be 0.05.00.
-- Updated Notepad++ lang file with some missing variables for scripts and arrays of.
+- Updated Notepad++ lang file with some missing variables for scripts and arrays of and added new functions.
+- Corrected some bad commentary/grammar, removed some obsolete comments.

+###### SCRIPT OPTIMIZATION & REVISION:
 - Added missing bInit security flag to SpawntypeMasterScript
-- Corrected some bad commentary/grammar, removed some obsolete comments
+- Added missing bInit security flag to ActorWorldPresetsScript
+- Added missing bInit security flag to WorldAliasScript
+- Added missing bInit security flag to RR_ControllerQuestScript
 - Added missing "a" prefix to some parameters
 - Removed unnecessary check from SpawnTypeRegionalScript SingleUpdate Event block
 - Fixed bad indentation in ActorWorldPresetScript
-- Added missing bInit security flag to ActorWorldPresetsScript
 - Fixed variable name kEventPoint from bEventPoint on RegionQuestScript
 - Removed obsolete GetRandomActor(s) functions from RegionQuestScript.
-- Added missing bInit security flag to WorldAliasScript
-- Added missing bInit security flag to RR_ControllerQuestScript

-###### SCRIPT OPTIMIZATION & REVISION:
 - Uncommented a function in GroupLoadouts script, while likely remaining unused it could still prove useful later
 - Commented out Spawnpoint object arrays in RegionQuestScript.
 Currently not planning to track them in this way.
 - Optimized SpawnTypeRegionScript GetRandomActor(s) functions by removing unnecessary bool check (now checks if Int is more than 0)
-- Previously Class Presets were based on Difficulty, so the harder you set this, the more enemies etc you'd get.
-This undermined the purpose of the major Presets, so now it is based on major Presets.
-This cuts amount of presets per Class from 5 to 3.
-Updated scripts accordingly.
 - Corrected SpawnTypeRegionalScript returning Common Actor instead of Uncommon Actor.
 - Uncommented bSpawnWarningEnabled Property on MasterQUestScript and added a function that can be used by SPs.
 This will show the user 1 of 3 messages whenever a SpawnPoint fires nearby, such as "You hear distant movement"
 - Updated ThreadController DisplayModStatus function to show active NPC and SP counts.